Jennet

-Spanish origin of the term
+Etymology

 According to the 1911 Encyclopædia Britannica, "jennet" referred to a small Spanish horse.
 The 2000 edition of the American Heritage Dictionary also defines "jennet", with the alternative spelling genet, as a small Spanish saddle horse.
 The "jennet" described a type, rather than a breed of horse, and thus is not used today; the term was in regular use during the Middle Ages to refer to a specific type of horse, usually one of Iberian or Barb extraction, often gaited.

 In the etymology provided by the 1911 Encyclopædia Britannica, "jennet" is derived from the French genet, from Spanish jinete, a light horseman who rides à la jineta, explained as "with his legs tucked up."
 This referred to their style of riding with shorter stirrups, which they preferred for closer collection of the horse.
 The term is taken to be a corruption of Zenata, a Berber tribe famed for its cavalry.
+Felipe Maíllo Salgado has linked the medieval terms jinete and jineta to the history of Spanish cavalry and their lexical development.
 In English and French, the word came to refer to the horse rather than the style of riding.
 In Spanish, that meaning has developed in modern times.
 The American Heritage Dictionarys etymology is similar, citing the Middle English genet, from Old French; from the Catalan ginet, of Arabic and, ultimately, of Berber origin.